Woahai321/list-sync/ReadMe.md

 2. **IMDB List Fetching**: Fetch and parse movies from your specified IMDB list ID.
 3. **Configuration Management**: Tailor the tool to your preferences, and save these settings for future use.
 4. **Processing**: The tool processes each movie, importing it into Overseerr, while handling any errors that come up.
+5. **Status Updates**: Receive real-time updates on the status of each movie (e.g., already available, requested, not found).
+6. **Encryption**: Securely encrypt your configuration data to ensure your credentials are protected.

 ---